FusionAuth/fusionauth-site/site/learn/expert-advice/gaming-entertainment/securing-game-account.md

 In order to protect users as well as your company, you need to know current security practices in fraud detection and suspicious activity notification.
 The following are tools and best practices to use for more secure gaming accounts.

-### Multifactor Authentication
+### Multi-factor Authentication

-With multifactor authentication (MFA), the account user is required to provide two or more verification factors in order to gain access to the account.
+With multi-factor authentication (MFA), the account user is required to provide two or more verification factors in order to gain access to the account.
 This method of authentication is used for many different types of online accounts.

 In addition to a username and password, MFA requires an additional means of authentication such as a biometric solution (like a fingerprint or retina scan) or a temporary one-time password (OTP).
 This protects users’ login information from [brute force attacks](https://www.kaspersky.com/resource-center/definitions/brute-force-attack).